Keolis

 The conversion of a bus depot to an electric bus fleet brings with it various technical and logistical challenges that had to be overcome in the project.

 One of the biggest challenges was to integrate the various technical systems in order to ensure smooth operation.
-This included integrating the OKAPI vehicle deployment planning system and the timetable data from the HASTUS system into the PSIebus system.
+This included integrating the OKAPI vehicle deployment planning system and the timetable data from the HASTUS system into the EDMS PSITraffic.

 Another challenge was the remote introduction of the system due to delays in construction work and the delivery of buses and charging points caused by the coronavirus pandemic.
 Despite these difficulties, a successful remote rollout was carried out and is now considered a model for the future.